smarty/changelog/cloud/us-enrichment-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 1.5.29 - 2026-04-23
+CHANGES:
+- New April Business data 2026.04.F
+- Fixed malformed business data addresses for PO Boxes, HC, RR, and PSC.
+- Changed two field names in business data (num_of_pcs_total to number_of_pcs_total, num_of_pcs_range to number_of_pcs_range).

 ## 1.5.25 - 2026-04-21

 CHANGES: